KoraltechSoftwares/SnapM/index.md

 SnapM gives outmost importance to your privacy.Please take a minute to review the details of our privacy practices below.

-Required Permissions
+Required Access Permissions

-1. To be able to take pictures and record audio and video, we need access to your camera  and microphone .
+1. To be able to take pictures and record audio and videos, we need access to your camera and microphone .
-2. To be able to store and display the pictures and videos , we need access to photo, media and files.
+2. To be able to store and display the pictures and videos, we need access to your photo, media and files.

 What Information We Collect